alekseyvlivanov/favorite-fonts/README.md

 - the app tries to mimic some [Google Fonts](https://fonts.google.com) features
 - the [Google Fonts API](https://developers.google.com/fonts/docs/getting_started) and the [Google Fonts Developer API](https://developers.google.com/fonts/docs/developer_api) are used
-- only fonts with regular variant sorted by popularity are fetched for simplicity
+- only fonts with regular variant and latin subset sorted by popularity are fetched for simplicity
 - filter fonts by name
 - custom text to display
 - different font sizes